FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/building-together-the-power-of-collaboration-in-the-filecoin-ecosystem.md

 seo:
   twitter:
     card: summary
-  description: "Since mainneet launch in October 2020, the Filecoin network has
+  description: "Since Mainnet launch in October 2020, the Filecoin network has
-    steadily evolved, with new tools and services emerging to support a growing range of data use cases. "
+    steadily evolved, with new tools and services emerging to support a growing range of data use cases."
-  title: "Building Together: The Power of Collaboration in the Filecoin Ecosystem"
 ---

-Since mainneet launch in October 2020, the Filecoin network has steadily evolved, with new tools and services emerging to support a growing range of data use cases.
+Since Mainnet launch in October 2020, the Filecoin network has steadily evolved, with new tools and services emerging to support a growing range of data use cases.
 As the ecosystem matures, a critical element of this next phase isn’t just about the technology—it’s about ecosystem coordination.
 The most impactful solutions won’t come from isolated efforts but from teams working together to build a more seamless, efficient network.

 Over the last year, we've witnessed a shift as ecosystem projects combine their strengths to deliver more comprehensive solutions for data clients.

-A prime example of this collaborative spirit is the recent partnership between [CIDgravity](https://www.cidgravity.com/), a pricing and client management tool for Filecoin storage providers (SPs), and [Lighthouse](https://lighthouse.storage/), a platform built on Filecoin offering perpetual storage, encryption, custom gateways, and multi-chain smart contracts.
+A prime example of this collaborative spirit is the recent partnership between [CIDgravity](/ecosystem-explorer/cidgravity), a pricing and client management tool for Filecoin storage providers (SPs), and [Lighthouse](/ecosystem-explorer/lighthouse), a platform built on Filecoin offering perpetual storage, encryption, custom gateways, and multi-chain smart contracts.
 This collaboration represents more than just a technical integration—it symbolizes a maturing ecosystem where specialized teams are joining forces in different ways to create seamless experiences for clients.

 By combining Lighthouse’s client expertise with CIDgravity’s SP-oriented technologies, they’re not just improving their individual offerings—they’re helping establish a more unified, accessible Filecoin experience.
 This collaboration also challenges outdated perceptions about the network’s capabilities, particularly around hot storage and API access, proving that these features are not only possible but readily available.